anhaidgroup/cloudlabeler/README.md

 <details><summary markdown='span'>Want to use your own python?</summary>
 <br />

 If you need to use a different python, make sure to configure all the shebangs of python files.
+Shebang is a character sequence used to specify interpreter program in Unix-like operating systems.
 You can find the default shebang on the first line of all pythons files in /cgi-bin/ and /html/api/.
-For example, you may need to change the shebang of all python files to '#!/usr/bin/python3' if you want to use python 3.
+For example, if you want to use python 3 and your python 3 is under '/usr/bin/python3', you need to change the shebang of all python files to '#!/usr/bin/python3' .
 </details>

 ### Platforms